NuevoFoundation/workshops/content/jsappybird/index.md

 this.bird.velocity.y = -300
 ```

 The number can be adjusted depending on how high you want the bird to jump!
 Try changing the number to see differences to how high the bird jumps when you press the spacebar down.

+Now your bird can fly through the air!

 ## Arrays

-**Activity 3: Lets add the logic to now allow our bird to be able to go through objects.**
+### Activity 3: Lets add the logic that keeps the bird from going through objects

 Currently, your bird flies through the obstacles in the game, which seems a little too easy.
 We can use code to increase the difficulty of the game by adding logic that makes the obstacles solid.
-In order to do this, you’ll need to know about *conditionals* and *arrays*.
+In order to do this, you’ll need to use conditionals and arrays.
 We already covered conditionals, so now let’s go over arrays.
 Arrays are a group of objects.
 They can represent a list of numbers, names, or even the objects in our game!
 In JavaScript, arrays are represented by `[ ]` (this would represent an empty array).

 You separate the objects in the array with commas.
-A sample array with numbers would be represented as
-[1, 2, 3, 4, 5]
+A sample array with numbers would be represented as `[1, 2, 3, 4, 5]`.

-Arrays can also be used as values, so just like in the examples from the Variables section, you can assign a name to a group of objects like this:
+Arrays can also be used as values, so just like in the examples from the [Variables](#Variables) section, you can assign a name to a group of objects like this:

 ```js
 var numbers = [1, 2, 3, 4, 5];
 ```
 In order to make the obstacles solid, we’ll need to make a list of those game objects.
-Try creating a
+Try creating an empty array at the top of this JavaScript document.

+Now the pipes are